Swiss lemonade

-Swiss lemonade, limonada suíça or Brazilian lemonade (/pt/) is a type of Brazilian limeade made of lime pieces with peel, ice cubes, sugar, and water.
+Swiss lemonade (limonada suíça, /pt/) or Brazilian lemonade is a type of Brazilian limeade made of lime pieces with peel, ice cubes, sugar, and water.
 The ingredients are usually beaten together in a blender and then strained.
 There are several versions of this drink, including one with condensed milk (limonada suíça com leite condensado).

 The word lemonade is used since lime is known as Tahitian lemon (limão-taiti) in Brazil.